-A sign that you may need more support from your diabetes team, GP and mental health professional is if you are deliberately taking less insulin than is recommended, or perhaps omitting doses of insulin altogether.
+One sign that you may need more support from your diabetes team, GP, and mental health professional is if you are deliberately taking less insulin than is recommended or perhaps omitting doses of insulin altogether.
 This behaviour is called insulin misuse.
 You may have heard it called by other names such as "diabulimia".
-Misusing insulin means you are at risk of, or have, an eating disorder.
+Misusing insulin means you are at risk of developing, or have, an eating disorder.
 Any level of insulin misuse requires medical attention even if it is a behaviour that only happens occasionally, as it does not have to occur frequently to put your health at risk.

 Other signs or symptoms of being at risk of or having an eating disorder include:

-- High Hb{A1C} level; - Frequent hospital admissions for diabetic ketoacidosis; - Avoidance of checking your blood glucose levels; - Neglecting diabetes management tasks including skipping doctors' appointments; - The occurrence of any eating disorder symptoms such as binge eating, vomiting or laxative misuse; - A low Body Mass Index. - Feeling anxious that you will gain weight when you take your insulin; - Feeling that being thin is more important than having good control of your diabetes; - Having a belief that it's difficult to lose weight and control diabetes at the same time; - Having a belief that omitting insulin is a successful way to control your body weight [research has shown that this is not the case as people who misuse insulin are heavier than people with diabetes that don't misuse their insulin].
+- High HbA1_c level - Frequent hospital admissions for diabetic ketoacidosis - Avoidance of checking your blood glucose levels - Neglecting diabetes management tasks including skipping doctors' appointments - Use of any eating disorder behaviours such as binge eating, vomiting, using diet pills, or laxative misuse - A low body weight or having lost a significant amount of weight

+- Feeling anxious that you will gain weight when you take your insulin - Feeling that being thin is more important than having good control of your diabetes - Having a belief that taking less insulin or omitting insulin is a successful way to control your body weight (when the research actually has shown that this is not the case and people who misuse insulin tend to be heavier than people with diabetes that don't misuse their insulin).